TheForceEngine/TheForceEngine.github.io/Documentation.md

 Once you Start a game, you will be interfacing with the original game's UI.
 If you want to change settings, such as Graphics, Sound or Control options, or Save or Load a saved game, select the **Config** option in the Escape Menu or use the **Alt + F1** shortcut.
 This will also allow you to return to the main menu (quitting the game) so you can quickly change mods or in the future, change games.
 Most Graphics options will change the way the game is displayed immediately, which is a great way of tweaking the settings to your liking while seeing the results.

 ## Controlling Dark Forces
 By default **Alt + F1** brings up the System UI and settings, **Alt + F5** will quick save if possible, and **Alt + F9** will quick load.
 Note that these bindings can be changed in the Input settings.
-There is also a console available, the default key is **`** or **~** depending on your region.
+There is also a console available, the default key is *`* or *~* depending on your region.

-In Dark Forces while playing in a mission, by default **Escape** will bring up the menu and **F1** will bring up the PDA.
+In Dark Forces while playing in a mission, **Escape** will bring up the menu and **F1** will bring up the PDA.
 By bringing up the menu and selecting **Config**, you can save or load your game, change settings, or exit the game and return to the main menu.
 By bringing up the PDA, you get access to the mission briefing, objectives screen, your **inventory** (needed for looking at **keycards** in certain levels, such as the **Dention Center**), your weapon loadout, and the map.

-Dark Forces has many controls and options - such as a **headlamp** to see in dark areas, a **gas mask** (once you find the item) to survive in certain areas and more.
+Dark Forces has many controls and options - such as a **headlamp** to see in dark areas, a **gas mask** (once you find the item) to survive in deadly gas and more.
 Check the **Input** menu, under **Settings**, to see all of the possible actions.
 You can also rebind the actions to different keys and buttons, adjust mouse and controller sensitivity, change the mouse mode - which controls mouselook options, and more.

 ## Menu Options
 ### Start